Scottsdale KetamineKetamine Therapy Specialists at Incredible Health LLC in Scottsdale

-Incredible Health, LLC. is a wellness clinic that offers low dose ketamine infusions, along with their other wellness options.
+Scottsdale Ketamine is a component of Incredible Health, LLC. that offers low dose ketamine infusions, along with their other wellness options.

 Ketamine infusions have been used in the management of depression (unipolar, bipolar and treatment resistant depression), PTSD (post-traumatic stress disorder), anxiety, suicidality, CRPS (complex regional pain syndrome)/RSD (reflex sympathetic dystrophy), fibromyalgia, OCD (obsessive compulsive disorder) and other chronic pain syndromes.
 Ketamine has not been shown to be useful in schizophrenia, psychosis or seizures.
 Studies at Yale, NIH (National Institutes of Health), and Mt.
 Sinai Medical School have shown that approximately 3 out of 4 patients will respond favorably to ketamine.